IU-PR/Capstone_project/content/docs/Groups/PipeVision.md

 _Feedback by Moofiy_
 {{< /hint >}}

-### Answers
-1. The need for rapid and accurate recognition of pipeline and metal marking based on photo images.
-2. Workers of Gazstroyprom.
-3. Gathering feedback from company, validation on dataset.
-4. Speed and accuracy of mark recognition, user satisfaction.
-5. Regularly conduct feedback sessions, and adjust our model and approach accordingly.

 ## **Leveraging AI, Open-Source, and Experts**
 - AI (Artificial Intelligence): Image recognition with neural networks.